This Extraordinary Being: Synopsis

 Laurie tries to get Angela to sign a waiver for medical care so they can get the Nostalgia out of her system before it sets in, but Angela slips into a lucid dream.
 She experiences Will Reeves' memories as one of the first black officers in the NYPD circa 1938.
 These are intermingled with memories from the 1921 Tulsa race massacre.
 During Will's induction, officer Samuel J. Battle cryptically warns him to beware of "Cyclops."

 After attempting to arrest Fred, a white shopkeeper, for setting fire to a Jewish deli, Will is warned not to interfere, and finds Fred walking free hours later.
 As he walks home, other white officers abduct him, cover him in a hood, and lynch him.
 They stop short of choking Will to death and warn him to stay out of "white folks' business."
 Leaving the noose on and carrying the hood, Will walks home but observes a young couple being attacked by thugs.
 Will quickly turns the hood into a mask and rescues the couple.
 News of Will's deed is covered in the papers, making him a hero.
 Will's wife June, who is revealed to be the baby he cared for as a child following the Tulsa massacre, urges him to adopt the role.
 Will takes on the vigilante name "Hooded Justice," creating a costume that obscures his ethnicity.
 He finds that the Ku Klux Klan are behind Cyclops, which includes the police officers who attacked him, but does not know the extent of their plans.

 Hooded Justice is invited to join the Minutemen by Nelson Gardner / Captain Metropolis.
 Will accepts, and he and Nelson begin a sexual relationship, but Nelson cautions Will to maintain his masked identity in front of the other Minutemen.
 Years pass, and Will and June have a son.
 After a riot in a movie theater, Will discovers that Cyclops is using film projectors to hypnotize African-Americans into committing acts of violence upon one another.
 He tracks down Cyclops' New York operation to a warehouse belonging to Fred.
 He calls Nelson for the Minutemen's help, but Nelson refuses to let them become involved.
-Will takes out the operation on his own, burning down the warehouse while taking one of the projectors.
+Alone, Will burns down the warehouse and murders everyone present, and absconds with one of the projectors.
 Returning home, Will finds that his young son is dressing up as Hooded Justice, and berates him.
 June, disturbed at the extent to which Will is absorbed in his Hooded Justice identity, decides to leave him and return to Tulsa with their children.

 In the near present, Will is shown to be responsible for Judd's death, using a modified version of the film projector to hypnotize Judd into hanging himself, believing Judd is part of Cyclops.
 Angela is brought out of her dreams in Lady Trieu's quarters.